How to Set Goals

 Keys to get started: Know Yourself – uncover hidden talents and map your values.

 Know your destination.
-A value statement is like a compass that always points in the right direction.
+A value statement that AIMs at a vision that is Active, Inspiring, and Meaningful is like a compass that always points in the right direction.

 SET